frederic-bousefsaf/ippg2cppg/README.md

 ## Usage
 **Training**

-`train.py` includes all the procedures.
+`train and predict/train.py` includes all the procedures.
 The input, `data.mat` corresponds to a collection of continuous wavelet representation (size: 256×256) of iPPG and ground truth cPPG signals.

 **Prediction**